virgili0/Virgilio/Topics/teaching.md

 Reddit is divided into folders, like a file system, and each folder contains a topic where users can post articles, questions, discussions.

-Personally I found it perhaps the biggest source of information because it is specialized and generally the user is an expert, within the various folders.
+Personally, I found it perhaps the biggest source of information because it is specialized and generally the user is an expert, within the various folders.
 For example, following [r/MachineLearning](https://www.reddit.com/r/MachineLearning/) or [r/LearningMachineLearning](https://www.reddit.com/r/learnmachinelearning/), makes me learn dozens of new things every day, and I see new papers, tools or projects in preview, often being able to speak directly with the author!

 Do you have a question, about any concept or topic?
-Look for a dedicated subreddit, sign up, and post a well formulated question.
+Look for a dedicated subreddit, sign up, and post a well-formulated question.
 You will see that in a couple of days several users have answered in detail!

 What an incredible tool is used as a "crowd mentorship"!